Pece17/LinuxServerManagement/README.md

 Salt Minion is now installed on ```ubuntussh```

+# Installing LAMP on Ubuntu (Work in progress)

+Navigate to address http://spotwise.com/2008/11/05/adding-roles-to-ubuntu-server/ to view the instructions for installing LAMP (Linux, Apache, MySQL, PHP) on ```ubuntussh``` - I also check my own instructions from a previous Linux course from address https://pekkahamalainen.wordpress.com/2017/10/01/linux-palvelimet-5-viikon-laksyt-messuraportti-lamp-php-ja-wordpressin-asennus/

+# Configuring SSH key-based authentication on Ubuntu (Work in progress)

+Navigate to address https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-freebsd-server to view the instructions for configuring SSH key-based authentication on ```ubuntussh```

+# Installing WordPress on Ubuntu (Won in progress)

+Navigate to address https://pekkahamalainen.wordpress.com/2017/10/01/linux-palvelimet-5-viikon-laksyt-messuraportti-lamp-php-ja-wordpressin-asennus/ to view my own instructions for installing WordPress on ```ubuntussh```

 # Installing Docker on Buster

 Navigate to address https://computingforgeeks.com/install-docker-and-docker-compose-on-debian-10-buster/ to view the instructions for installing Docker on ```bustergraafinen``` Debian 10 Buster